szhu/fix-growlvoice/README.md

 ## Features

-In short: after patching, the app should work just like before.
+In short, this patch will make app should work just like before.

 - Launch the app by launching the app, just like you used to!
 - The "bad JSON" popup should never show up in the first place (no unreliable GUI scripting required).